vieanderes/the-community-festival/Documentation/Features/03_KARMA_SYSTEM.md

 ## 🎯 Overview

-The heart of Lumina Festival - a system that tracks player actions, influences world responsiveness, creates visual feedback, and teaches real-life values through meaningful gameplay consequences.
+The heart of The Community Festival - a system that tracks player actions, influences world responsiveness, creates visual feedback, and teaches real-life values through meaningful gameplay consequences.

 ---